squirrly/squirrly-seo/readme.txt

 * Added affiliate option and images in Squirrly SEO Tab
 * Validate remote images on save post to prevent bad images integration
 * Compatible with Twitter search 1.1
+* Changed the Sign-up messages
+* Changed the timeout for remote API requests
+* Fixed Squirrly SEO loading loop when all posts are not public in All posts
+* Add default message in SEO Article Rank when adding a new Post/Page
+* Added support options in Squirrly SEO Settings

 = 2.0.3 =
 * Added attributes informations for copyright free images